 What do they get paid?
 Nothing, the constitution does not allow for any salary to be awarded to Board members unless approved by a vote of the members.
 The present Board members have no intention of putting such a request to members.

 The Trust exists for the benefit of its members - YOU!!!

 The aims of the Trust are all about the well being of the club, bringing it closer to the community of Swansea and South West Wales and helping the development of young footballers in the area.
 By supporting the Trust you support these ideals.

-Any money you contribute, through a standing order or share fund contribution will go 100% to the club but will enhance the standing of the Trust in the process.
+Any money you contribute, through membership and/or share fund contribution will be used to support these aims and enhance the standing of the Trust in the process.
 The cost of running the Trust will be kept to a minimum and will be met from a proportion of the membership fees.

-By supporting the Trust, you will ensure that the supporters will always have a significant say in how the club is run.
-For the first time in a long time this is now OUR club.
-With a contribution to the Trust Share fund you can rightfully claim to own a piece of the Swans.
+By supporting the Trust, you will ensure that the supporters will always have a say in how the club is run and you can rightfully claim to own a piece of the Swans.

 For more information, go to the Supporters Trust website HERE